alecmce/continuum-earthquakes/README.md

 8. Testing: Employ testing framework(s) to demonstrate effective test coverage of your application” and leave it up to the candidate to determine what effective coverage is?

-> The discrete library functions used for some isolated logic is tested in vitest, but I was not able to successfully work out how to test the Vue components' integrations with `Pinia` and `MapBox`, so tests of the `Vue` components are not included.
+> The discrete library functions used for some isolated logic is tested, but I was not able to successfully work out how to test the Vue components' integrations with `Pinia` and `MapBox`, so tests of the `Vue` components are not included.

 ## Commentary